brillout/wildcard-api/docs/intro.template.md

 };
 ~~~

-In general, Wildcard treats an uncaught error thrown by your endpoint function as a bug
+Wildcard treats any uncaught error as a bug in your code.
-in your code.
-You should always catch errors that are expected.
+You should always catch errors that are expected,
+and in particular,

-In particular, validation should always be hanlded by returning a value:
+validation should always be hanlded by returning a value:

 ~~~js
 // Node.js server